tallen94/iam/README.md

 ### Kubernetes
 Iam runs on a Kubernetes cluster.
 Follow the [minikube](https://kubernetes.io/docs/tutorials/hello-minikube/) tutorial for local development setup.

-*Note: you must enable `hairpin mode` on the cluster
+*Note: you must enable `hairpin mode` on the cluster.
+To enable in minikube run `./hairpin.sh`

 ### Start from scratch
 Setup your environment by executing the init.sh bash script.